 (b) be recorded on the relevant log delivery note as a reject log immediately after the remainder of the load has been processed through the log scanner.

-12. Procedure where load of log timber at a temporary storage site not processed by log scanner
+12. Log timber not scanned on receival day, procedure for

 In the event that any log timber cannot be processed through a log scanner on the day on which the timber is received at the relevant sawmill, then the quantity of that timber shall be determined under clause 15 as if a log scanner or scanner computer breakdown had occurred.

-13. Notification of breakdown of log scanner or scanner computer
+13. Breakdown of log scanner etc. to be notified

 In the event that a log scanner or scanner computer breaks down, the owner or manager of the relevant sawmill shall immediately notify the forest officer in charge of the district in which the sawmill is located of the breakdown.

-14. Procedure where load of log timber received after breakdown of log scanner or scanner computer
+14. Log timber received during breakdown of log scanner etc., determining volume of

 In the event of a log scanner or scanner computer breaking down, the following procedures for determining log timber quantity of any load of log timber received after the breakdown shall apply until such time as the breakdown is repaired —